 })

 name: Event name.
-This name appears in the Dynamic Yield console, when creating an audience, and in the reports.
+This name appears in the Experience OS console when creating an audience and in the reports.

 properties (optional): Any additional information about the event.
 This enables you to create a more refined audience, not with all users who fired this event, but only users who fired the event with a specific property.
 For example, if the event is rating a product, you can add the rating score as a property, and create an audience of users who rated a product with a score of 5.
 There is no limit to the number of properties you can include in an event.